 Make sure you book in early for a scrumptious morning tea of freshly baked scones, a cuppa and a yarn with a local farmer or two at the Mary Grigor Centre at Bankfoot House.
 Scone Time guests can view the current exhibition as well as take a FREE guided tour of Bankfoot House Heritage Precinct.
 Open to everybody, Bankfoot House provides another fabulous historical venue to Scone Time.

-General Admission for all the Scone Time events, include morning tea of scones with tea or freshly brewed Noosa black coffee | $8 Sponsorship $25 or Sponsorship $50 - sponsoring a Scone Time provides an opportunity to contribute to the ongoing subsidisation of morning tea for seniors at a reasonable price.
+General Admission: for all Scone Time events, include morning tea of scones with tea or freshly brewed Noosa black coffee | $8 Sponsorship $25 or Sponsorship $50: sponsoring a Scone Time provides an opportunity to contribute to the ongoing subsidisation of morning tea for seniors at a reasonable price.
 Contributions from sponsors will be acknowledged.

 To be involved with sponsorship contributions, please choose your preferred area and follow the relevant ticket booking links.

 Local business owners are invited to either volunteer, to be a table host or to be a sponsor.

 Scones being whipped up by Sunshine Coast Foodie and volunteers

 At only $8 per person, bookmark your preferred date(s) and make sure to get tickets for mum, dad, pop, nan and all the neighbours too, to come along for a delicious morning tea of freshly baked homemade scones, embellished with dollops of fresh cream and yummy jam!

 All images courtesy of Sconetime Facebook, unless otherwise indicated